Police on Örebro school attack say response must move faster

 Less than fifteen minutes later, the perpetrator, 35-year-old Rickard Andersson, had shot ten people dead and then taken his own life.

 Many of the police's efforts worked well.
-One weakness, however, was that it took a long time before life-saving efforts could be initiated, according to a completed evaluation.
+One weakness, however, was that it took a long time before life-saving efforts could be initiated, according to an evaluation that has now been completed.

-One of those who were killed may have lived for up to 30 minutes after being shot.
-Another who died lived for an estimated 45 minutes and managed to both make and receive several phone calls.
+One of those murdered may have lived for up to 30 minutes after being shot.
+Another of the victims lived for an estimated 45 minutes and managed to make and receive several phone calls.

-Erik Nord believes the method needs to be supplemented with faster life-saving interventions.
+However, the method needs to be supplemented with faster life-saving interventions, he believes.

 The evaluation will now be reviewed before decisions are made on any measures.

-"It is a solid report that points out, above all, the pace of the rescue work.
-It is a balance between risk, especially for the rescue service personnel, and the required speed, and it is something we need to take into account in our collaboration with the rescue service and healthcare in the future," says Johan Olsson, head of the national operational department (Noa), in a comment.
+"It is a balance between risk, especially for emergency services personnel, and the required speed, and it is something we need to take into account in our collaboration with emergency services and healthcare in the future," says Johan Olsson, head of the national operational department (Noa), in a statement on the police website.

 Ten people were killed and six injured when 35-year-old Rickard Andersson opened fire inside Campus Risbergska in Örebro on February 4, 2025.